 While it wasn't the only factor—or even a big factor—Hammer's presence certainly makes it interesting.
 Hammer is a friend of Crabtree's mentor, Deion Sanders, and agent, Eugene Parker, and inexplicably sat in on some of the contract talks.
 Soon after, Crabtree was signed.
 49ers blogger Matt Maiocco even reported that hotel staff overheard Crabtree telling Hammer to "get it done," so maybe he played a bigger role than we all thought.

 Hammer is most well-known for his dancing, so it's only fitting that his latest effort would be in that realm.
-After seeing that there wasn't a good online community for dancers, Hammer founded DanceJam.com, a social network where people can share videos and comment on different styles of dance.
-It also allows viewers to slow down videos to examine what the moves are.
+After seeing that there wasn't a good online community for dancers, Hammer founded DanceJam, a social network where people could share videos and comment on different styles of dance.
+It also allowed viewers to slow down videos to examine what the moves are.
 Hammer told Popular Mechanics that the site was intended to be a "repository of all things dance, and of course again all the way to instructional videos of hot dances of today."

 When Justin Lin was having financial trouble at his production company, he feared that his directorial debut, Better Luck Tomorrow, would never see the light of day.
 According on an interview with NPR, Lin desperately called Hammer, whom he had met once in Las Vegas.
 Hammer read the script, liked it, and sent Lin the money he needed to keep his company and film going.
 Better Luck Tomorrow would go on to be a hit at Sundance and Lin would eventually helm hits like The Fast and the Furious: Tokyo Drift and Fast & Furious.